All Episodes

 There was nothing there to get.

-We got no data, we got no intel from the from the phone.
+We got no intel from the phone.

 The Turks did shoot down a Russian jet after it crossed into Turkish airspace for about two seconds.

-In fact, you there was video, there was crystal clear video.
+In fact, there was video.

 It was like the whole thing was staged.

-Normally in shoot downs like that, there's Very little video of it.
+Normally in shootdowns like that, there's very little video of it.

-It happens in a spontaneous moment.
+It happens at a spontaneous moment.

 Nobody aiming a camera.

-This thing, all of that, that that Russian-Turkish incident was captured from the moment the plane was hit to the pilot's parachuting out.
+This thing, all of that, that Russian-Turkish incident was captured from the moment the plane was hit to the pilot's parachuting out.

 And that was more than annoying.